towolf/towolf.github.com/docs/PsychBasic/Screen.markdown

 If you find a bug, please report it to the forum: web mailto:psychtoolbox@yahoogroups.com ;

-It will help greatly if you can supply a  minimal\-length program that exhibits the bug.
+It will help greatly if you can supply a  minimal-length program that exhibits the bug.
 And please include as much information about your hardware and software setup to document the context in which you're running, e.g., Computer type, graphics card type and model, operating system, Matlab version, Psychtoolbox version and flavor